Ayana Walker

-USA Basketball
+International career

-Walker played on the team presenting the USA at the 1999 World University Games held in Palma de Mallorca, Spain.
+Walker played on the team presenting the US at the 1999 World University Games held in Palma de Mallorca, Spain.
 The team had a 4–2 record and earned the silver medal.
 Walker averaged 4.3 points per game and led the team in blocks, with nine.

-Walker was selected to be a member of the team representing the USA at the 2001 World University Games held in Beijing, China.
+Walker was selected to be a member of the team representing the US at the 2001 World University Games held in Beijing, China.
 After winning the opening game easily, the USA team faced Canada and lost a close game 68–67.
 The USA team defeated Japan to earn a spot in the quarterfinals.
 The USA team fell behind by 12 points against undefeated Russia, but came back to win the game by eleven points.
 The next game was against the unbeaten host team China, and the USA team won 89–78.
 The USA team won their next two games to set up the gold medal game; a rematch against the host team.
 China would stay close early, but the USA team prevailed and won the gold medal with a score of 87–67.
 Walker set a USA World University Games record for most rebounds in a game with 19.
 She was the leading scorer and rebounding for the team, averaging 15.4 points and 8.6 rebounds per game.